Phase Three: Long & Short-Term Goals

 At this point we are ready to start laying out organization-wide goals.
 We're going to divide these into two categories, Long-Term and Short-Term.
-Your long-term goals will investigate the continuous social and financial health of your organization.
-When creating these goals ask questions like the following:

 • What are our shareholders' expectations for our financial performance or social impact?